OUR TEAM

 Vivian Gladwell

-My original training was in English and Theatre Arts at the University of Toronto and the Drama Studio in London.
-I worked in Education and Theatre for some years and then qualified to be a Psychosynthesis therapeutic counsellor and an NLP Master Practitioner.
-I took these skills into business in the private and public sectors as a Communication Skills Trainer.
-In recent years I have become involved in the positive psychology movement as a Laughter Leader and now a Clowning Facilitator, combining my interests in education, theatre and psychology.
+Carol's training was in English and Theatre Arts at the University of Toronto and the Drama Studio in London.
+She worked in Education and Theatre for some years and then qualified to be a Psychosynthesis therapeutic counsellor and an NLP Master Practitioner.
+Carol took these skills into business in the private and public sectors as a Communication Skills Trainer.
+In recent years she has become involved in the positive psychology movement as a Laughter Leader and now a Clowning Facilitator, combining her interests in education, theatre and psychology.

 Jessica Hernandez